EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ## Shuffle Index
 ### Shuffle index data structure
 Data are indexed over a candidate key $K$ and organized as an unchained $B+$-tree with fan out $F$.<br />
 Data are stored in the leaves in association with their index values.
-Accesses to the data (searches) are based on the value of the index
+Accesses to the data (searches) are based on the value of the index.

 Node structure:
 - $q \geq \lceil F/2 \rceil$ children with $q − 1$ values $v_1 \leq ... \leq v_{q−1}$;